wkammersell/estimation-calibration/README.md

 ![Title](assets/flow_step_4.png)

-Using these ideals, we look again at your original data to see how each story aligns to the target ideal zone for cycle times.
-The top 5 misaligned stories are highlighted and put in a table.
-This helps your Team focus on the types of stories that would get the most benefit from further calibration:
+Using these ideals, we look again at your original data to see how each work item aligns to the target ideal zone for cycle times.
+The top 5 misaligned work items are highlighted and put in a table.
+This helps your Team focus on the types of work items that would get the most benefit from further calibration:

 ![Title](assets/flow_step_5.png)